ES6 - Let and Const

 ‘let’ and ‘const’ throw more exceptions as they behave more strictly than ‘var’

-• let is block scoped and is hoisted to the top of it’s block, unlike var which is hoisted to the top of it’s function or script
+letis block scoped and is hoisted to the top of it’s block, unlikevarwhich is hoisted to the top of it’s function or scriptconstis also block scoped and is also hoisted to the top of it’s block- it’s worth noting that in ES6 functions are block scoped instead of lexically scoped

 ‘var`

-• a duplicate declaration of let will throw a Reference Error within a block or function
+letwill throw a Reference Error within a block or function- this is also known as

-• this is also known as TDZ or temporal dead zone
+- this is also known as

-• Basic rules to follow:
+- Basic rules to follow:

-• use let when you want to rebind.
+letwhen you want to rebind. - prefer

 How let works: